volzotan/CompressorCam/docs/assembly.md

 Push the metal ring of the camera module through the plastic (take care, that might be a tight fit) and screw it down using four 12mm long screws.
 (2mm Allen key needed).

+Double check if you did insert the camera module in the right orientation (cable should be facing away from the cavity as shown in the picture above).

 That's it, first part is done.

 ### <a name="join"></a>Join the Camera Module and the Electronics